 What Makes Up Your Profile?

-Students will recognize soil changes in relationship to depth and understand factors associated with soil formation.
+Students observe soil changes in relationship to depth and identify factors associated with soil formation.
+Grades 3-5

 Activity 1: Soil Profiles